lacework/terraform-provisioning/docs/README.md

-# Managing Lacework Integrations and Configuration with Hashicorp Terraform
+# Manage Lacework Integrations and Configuration with Hashicorp Terraform
-For companies who have adopted Terraform for automation within their organization, Lacework maintains a [Terraform Provider for Lacework](https://registry.terraform.io/providers/lacework/lacework/latest) and a collection of [Terraform modules](https://registry.terraform.io/search/modules?q=lacework) on HashiCorp's [Terraform Registry](https://registry.terraform.io/) to help Lacework customers manage the configuration of Lacework as code, and to automate the integration of their public public cloud environments with Lacework using Terraform automation.
+For companies who have adopted Terraform for automation within their organization, Lacework maintains a [Terraform Provider for Lacework](https://registry.terraform.io/providers/lacework/lacework/latest) and a collection of [Terraform modules](https://registry.terraform.io/search/modules?q=lacework) on HashiCorp's [Terraform Registry](https://registry.terraform.io/) to help Lacework customers manage the configuration of Lacework as code, and to automate the integration of their public cloud environments with Lacework.

 The following sections cover everything you will need to know to get started with Terraform and Lacework, for any of the supported public cloud providers.

 ## Before you begin
-It is important to keep in mind that when using the Terraform Modules from Lacework with ANY of the supported public clouds, you will need to have permissions for yourself or a designated service account to provision resources in your cloud accounts.
+It is important to keep in mind that when using the Terraform Modules from Lacework with any of the supported public clouds, you will need to have permissions for yourself or a designated service account to provision resources in your cloud accounts.

 When using custom resources from the Terraform Provider for Lacework, you will need to have an API Key.
-The easiest way to configure the Terraform Provider for Lacework is by leveraging the configuration from the [Lacework Command Line Interface (CLI)](https://github.com/lacework/go-sdk/wiki/CLI-Documentation)
+The easiest way to configure the Terraform Provider for Lacework is by leveraging the configuration from the [Lacework Command Line Interface (CLI)](https://github.com/lacework/go-sdk/wiki/CLI-Documentation#configuration)

 ### Terraform Provider for Lacework and The Lacework CLI
 The Terraform Provider for Lacework has the ability to leverage configuration from the Lacework CLI.
 Once the Lacework CLI is installed and configured on the system that you plan to run Terraform on you can leverage any profile stored.